LeToNode/Play2.0-CN-doc/Guidelines.md

 * threadLocal
 * locks
 * casting

-* introducing new external dependencies
+Also, be careful with introducing new, heavy external dependencies.

 # source format
 * run scalariform-format  before commit